forestgrape/coronavirus/index.md

 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 > ### A word of Caution regarding Vaccines (28.1.)
 > What worries me most at the moment is the vaccination rushes and races.
 It is great and an extraordinary achievement to have vaccines.
-It increases safety for people at risk for severe Covid-19.
-But long-term adverse effects and long-term effect on infections are unknown.
-The effects of vaccines on viral shedding and viral evolution are unknown/unpublished too.
-An unbiased discussion is missing since the risks of long-term adverse effects are largely ignored.
+It increases the safety and life quality for people at risk for severe Covid-19.
+> * What has been shown for the approved vaccines they efficiently prevent Covid-19 with typical symptoms combined with positive NPS PCR test and severe Covid-19 at tolerable reactogenicity (typical vaccine side effects).
+> * What is mostly unknown/not investigated/not published are adverse effects such as subtle immune system disorders or long-term effects.
+There are open questions how  SARS-CoV-2 infections are changed apart from preventing typical/severe Covid-19: The effects of vaccines on virus shedding, virus evolution and changed pathogenesis are mostly unknown/unpublished too.
+>
+> An unbiased discussion is missing since many risks ignored and unknown risks are dismissed as not possible.
-> In my opinion, for the time being, the vaccines should be used as evaluated and benefits are shown: For seronegative and PCR negative people at the risk of serious Covid.
-If the benefits outweigh the risk, summer would be a good time to vaccine many/those not at serious risk.
-[An extended argumentation is in work.]
+> In my opinion, for the time being, the vaccines should be used as evaluated and benefits are known: For seronegative and PCR negative people at the risk of severe Covid.
+If it turns out, that the benefits outweigh the risks, the summer would be a good time to vaccine many/those not at serious risk.
+[A concrete argumentation is in work.]

 - 18.1.-23.1.
 [Diagnosis and Viral Load](./diagnosis_and_viral_load.md) page in online work (replacing the sections 'Viral Load' and 'Diagnosis' on the Covid19 page).